pyth-network/governance/docs/constitution/pyth-dao-constitution.md

 - in the case of equal tenure, the member with the higher amount of votes in the last election;
 - in the case of equal tenure and equal amounts of votes, the member with the higher count of multisig participations

-unless such member decides to step down from the Pythian Council.
+unless such member decides to step down from the Price Feed Council.

 Any Council member who has voted less than 1/3 of the proposals during the term will be excluded from re-election.